Double Spey cast - casting instruction

 It is essential that the fly and a few yards of line remain downstream of the angler until the final punch is delivered.

 Bringing the line too far upstream causes the line to cross itself and ruins any chance of a successful cast.
 There is no rush to bring the line upstream with a floating line so watch the distances and ensure that there always enough line below to ensure that the cast will work.
 Too much line below means that the forward stroke can't lift it off the water and the cast will fail.
 Extra distance must be achieved by shooting line.
 More information about the Double Spey Cast single handed and double handed.
+A sequence of photos showing how to perform the Double Spey is available here.

 top of page